 But while it reduces the likelihood of being caught in a stampede of savings-crazed soccer moms, Cyber Monday can come with its own drawbacks.
-Online shoppers spending as little as two hours in front of a screen this Monday are susceptible to digital eye strain.
+Online shoppers spending as little as two hours in front of a screen on Cyber Monday are susceptible to digital eye strain.
 And let’s face it, you don’t have to be a shopaholic to get sucked down the Amazon rabbit hole and hit that two-hour threshold.

-Fortunately, there are a number of ways to defend your eyes on Cyber Monday, regardless of how long it takes you to find this season’s must-have gift.
-And unlike prepping for the carnage at your local outlets or mega store come 12:01 a.m.
-Black Friday, none of them require armor or a helmet.
+Fortunately, there are a few ways you can help your patients defend their eyes on Cyber Monday, regardless of how long it takes them to find this season’s must-have gift.
+And unlike prepping for the carnage at the local outlets or mega store on Black Friday, none of them require padding or a helmet.

 Here are five simple tips you can use to help take the strain out of screen time this Cyber Monday:

 1. Shed Some Light on Blue Light

 Knowledge is power.
 If they don’t know that blue light exposure can lead to digital eye strain, they won’t think to reduce their exposure.
 So be sure to give them the low-down on this high-energy light emitted by their screens.

 While it might be hard for the avid shopper to pry their eyes away from the screen for fear of missing a flash sale on this year’s ugliest Christmas ties, taking a break is essential for combating eye strain.
 Encourage patients to take a 20-second break every 20 minutes and focus their eyes on something at least 20 feet away.

 3. Reduce the Brightness, Increase the Font Size